aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

         )
     ```

-### Deploy
+### Deploy your project

-Now that you've implemented your new operation, you can build your project again (eg `yarn build`), deploy, and try out your new operation!
+After you implement your new operation, build your project again using `yarn build`, deploy, and try out your new operation.